minmin-yuan/Football-Injury-Risk/README.md

 This prevents data leakage across seasons.

 ## **Model Training**
+- **Model Selection:**
-Model Selection: We use ridge regression for interpretability, LightGBM for peak predictive performance on tabular data, and a two-stage neural network to explicitly model latent injury vulnerability and exposure-driven risk.
+- We use ridge regression for baseline model, LightGBM for peak predictive performance on tabular data, and zero-Inflated neural network to explicitly model latent injury vulnerability and exposure-driven risk.
    - Ridge Regression provides a strong and interpretable baseline to understand linear relationships and feature effects.
    - LightGBM represents a high-performance tree-based model that captures non-linear patterns common in sports performance data.
     -Neural Network (Zero-Inflated) is specifically designed to handle the large number of zero-injury cases and model both injury risk and severity.

-## **🤖 Models Evaluated**
+## **🤖 Models Evaluation & Hyperparameter Tuning**
+**Evaluation Criterion:**
-Evaluation Criterion: This injury-risk prediction task involves zero-inflated, highly skewed data, where most players miss 0 days, while a small subset miss many days.
+- This injury-risk prediction task involves zero-inflated, highly skewed data, where most players miss 0 days, while a small subset miss many days.
 Standard regression metrics alone are insufficient, so multiple complementary metrics were used.

-- Mean Absolute Error (MAE)
+   - **Mean Absolute Error (MAE)**
 Chosen for its interpretability in days missed and robustness to outliers compared to MSE.
 It reflects typical prediction error without being dominated by extreme injuries.
-- Spearman Rank Correlation
+   - **Spearman Rank Correlation**
 Measures whether the model correctly ranks players by injury risk, which is crucial for screening and prioritization even if exact day counts are imperfect.
+The higer the better.
-- Top-10% Capture Rate
+   - **Top-10% Capture Rate**
 Evaluates the model’s ability to identify high-risk players, aligning with real-world medical and squad-management decisions where resources focus on the most vulnerable players.
+The higher the better.

 **1. Ridge Regression**